jaspersnel/graph-quiz/README.md

 ### Docker and Kubernetes

+Make sure to export your GitHub secret in order to build the container: `export SSH_KEY=$(cat ~/.ssh/id_rsa.pub | base64)`.

-In order to generate Kubernetes configuration files, run `kompose convert --out kubernetes`.
+In order to generate Kubernetes configuration files, run `kompose convert --out kubernetes/`.
 The Docker version of this tool can be tested using `docker compose up`.